AlexxNica/openvpn-ui/README.md

 # OpenVPN GUI

-- Provides a small web service to generate credentials for an OpenVPN infrastructure
+- Provides a small web service to generate credentials for an OpenVPN [PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure)
-- It supports multiple VPN endpoints using the same CA
+- Supports multiple VPN endpoints using the same CA
-- Must be installed along with the CA provided by [easy-rsa](https://github.com/OpenVPN/easy-rsa)
 - It is not wise to expose this to the public - preferrably use intranet or an IP filter

 ## TODO